giselaortt/giselaortt.github.io/pages/studies.md

 - 2021/1st - In-depth German grammar and vocabulary
 >  B2 reached from Goethe Institute

-### Topics that I am studying/reviewing now / Goals for this semster:
+### Topics that I am studying/reviewing now / Goals for this semester:

 - Django